jakebrehm/tooner/readme.md

 # Future plans for this project

 - Make a GUI to allow the user to store login information and start sessions for multiple toons
+- Refactor the launcher module to allow for better communication with the GUI
 - Send toast notifications for invasions
 - If multitooning, tile windows automatically
 - Find a way to make the login functionality work correctly on Mac